 ☐ Proof of similar experience (in terms of services/works to be executed) confirmed by at least two (2) Acceptance Notes of executed works (Final Commissioning Reports for local companies) attached.

-*
+*The subcontracted Works shall not exceed 30% of Works contract price.

 The bid shall also include details of the Bidder’s internal technical and quality assurance review mechanisms.